Hugh-Kumbi/Cybersecurity-Portfolio/III. Linux & SQL/README.md

 - In this lab, I used the grep command and piping to efficiently search through files and extract specific information.
 By working with various files, including server log files and user data files, I practiced retrieving targeted data.
 I completed these tasks using Linux commands in the Bash shell, enhancing my ability to analyze and process file contents as part of my skill set in Linux systems management.

-5. **Managing Directory Structures and File Editing in Linux** In this lab, I used Linux commands to modify a directory structure and manage the files it contains.
+5. **Managing Directory Structures and File Editing in Linux**
+- In this lab, I used Linux commands to modify a directory structure and manage the files it contains.
 I also utilized the nano text editor to add text to a file.
 This activity reinforced the importance of organizing directories and files to streamline data management.
 As a security analyst, being able to create, remove, and edit directories and files is a crucial skill for detecting issues and maintaining data security effectively.

+6. **Configuring Authorization and Managing Permissions in Linux**
+- In this lab activity, I used Linux commands to configure authorization and manage access to system resources.
+I explored the concept of file and directory permissions, learning how to change ownership to control access to specific files and directories.
+By setting appropriate access permissions, I helped mitigate security risks by limiting unauthorized access to sensitive information.
+This task is a crucial skill for a security analyst, ensuring that only authorized users can access and modify critical system files, thereby maintaining the overall security of the system.

+7. **Demonstrating File Permission Management in Linux**
+- In this activity, I created a new portfolio document showcasing my experience using Linux commands to manage file permissions.
+This document highlights my ability to control access to files and directories, an essential skill for ensuring system security.

+8. **Managing User Access in Linux**
+- In this lab activity, I used the  `useradd`, `usermod`, `userdel`, and `chown` commands to manage user access in the Linux Bash shell.
+By utilizing these commands, I was able to add, modify, and delete user accounts, as well as change file ownership to control access.
+Since these tasks require root (superuser) privileges, I used sudo to execute the commands.
+Proper management of users and their access to resources is a critical skill for a security analyst, as it helps maintain control over who can access and modify system files and data.

 4. **Applying Filters to SQL Queries**